Yuxin-Wen/Yuxin-Wen-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yuxin Wen is a Ph.D candidate in the fourth year of a five-year educational system in Geometric Perception and Intelligence Research (Gorilla) lab, School of Information and Communication Engineering, South China University of Technology (SCUT).
-His research interests are in computer vision (to non-Euclidean data) and machine learning, with focus on robustness and generalization analysis of deep neural networks, and deep learning shape modeling and reconstruction of objects and scenes.
+I am a Ph.D candidate in the fourth year of a five-year educational system in Geometric Perception and Intelligence Research (Gorilla) Lab @SCUT working with Prof. [Kui Jia](http://kuijia.site).
+My research interests are in computer vision (to non-Euclidean data) and machine learning, with focus on robustness and generalization analysis of deep neural networks, and deep learning shape modeling and reconstruction of objects and scenes.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->